Lahti: Upper secondary and vocational education

 All four upper secondary schools in Lahti have a specialty: the Lyceum has expertise on subjects such as mathematics and biology, and sports (formerly in Salpauselkä), Tiirismaa focuses on music in association with the Lahti Conservatory, Kannas organises theatre classes and Lahden yhteiskoulu offers an economy-centered class.
+In 2022, Tiirismaa and Kannas merged to form Gaudia which is currently the largest upper secondary school in Finland with 1350 students.

-Salpaus is an educational consortium owned by the municipalities in Päijänne Tavastia arranging most of the region's vocational education and trade schooling.
+Salpaus is an educational consortium owned by the municipalities in Päijät-Häme arranging most of the region's vocational education and trade schooling.
 The privately owned Dila and Lahti Conservatory educate students for healthcare and music-related professions, respectively.

 Higher education and LUT University

 Lahti's greatest educational assets are the Lappeenranta-Lahti University of Technology LUT as well as also highly valued Institute of Design and Fine Arts, which is a part of LAB University of Applied Sciences.

 LUT University offers education in engineering science as well as in business and management.
 The Institute of Design and Fine Arts has gained international recognition in particular for jewelry and industrial design, while other areas of expertise include metal, woodworking and furniture.

 There are two national sports institutes in greater Lahti.
 The Vierumäki International Sports Institute based in Heinola is the most versatile centre of sports and physical education in the country, operating under the Ministry of Culture and Education.
 In addition the Pajulahti Sports Institute, located in the district of Nastola in Lahti, is one of the leading sports and training centres in Finland.

 Furthermore one of Finland's six multidisciplinary university campuses is based in Lahti.
-The University of Helsinki's Department of Environmental Sciences is the university's sole science department located outside the Greater Helsinki area.
+The University of Helsinki's Department of Environmental Sciences is the university's sole science department located outside the Helsinki metropolitan area.

 Trivia

 The asteroid 1498 Lahti was named after the city by its discoverer, the Finnish astronomer Yrjö Väisälä.

 The radio masts on top of the Radiomäki are 150 m tall.

 Lahti won the European Green Capital Award of the year 2021.
+In 2020, National Geographic selected Lahti as one of the five most forward-looking cities in Europe for its sustainable urban development and environmental initiatives.

+Although the Institute for the Languages of Finland recommend for Norway and Denmark to use the Swedish names for all Finnish towns, the use of Lahtis in those countries is almost non-existent even among major newssites, especially as a result of Lahti being the branding name used for skiing events held there.